I-864 Affidavit of Support: Income Requirements & Processing Time

 No, the form will not expire and is considered 'indefinite' from the time the sponsor signs it.
 So even if the immigration process is delayed for your relatives, your I-864 will not expire.

-Although you may meet the minimum financial requirements, the fate of your case is in the hands of the consular officer, who will review the totality of your situation to gauge the immigrant’s probability of becoming a public charge.
+Although you may meet the minimum financial requirements, the fate of your case is in the hands of the USCIS or consular officer, who will review the totality of your situation to gauge the immigrant's probability of becoming a public charge.
 Other factors include the health, age, skills, and status of both the sponsor and intending immigrant.

 The I-864EZ is a shorter version of the I-864.
 You can use Form I-864EZ only if all of the following factors apply to you: